About

 Hello!
 I'm a Ph.D. candidate in the Faculty of Information, a graduate fellow of the Data Sciences Institute (DSI), and a graduate affiliate of the Schwartz Reisman Institute for Technology and Society (SRI) at the University of Toronto.
 I'm co-advised by Prof. Ishtiaque Ahmed and Prof. Shion Guha.
 I am also a member of the Department of Computer Science's Third Space research group, Dynamics Graphics Project lab and iSchool's Human-Centred Data Science Lab.

-Before starting my Ph.D., I worked as a Data Scientist at Everwell Health Solutions and a AI Center Fellow at Microsoft Research India.
+Before starting my Ph.D., I worked as a Data Scientist at Everwell Health Solutions and an AI Center Fellow at Microsoft Research India.
 I completed my M.Sc. in Artificial Intelligence from KU Leuven, Belgium, and B.Tech in Instrumentation and Control Engineering from NIT Trichy, India.

 Interests